HD60Hz/squad-lab1-store/README.md

 ---

 ### Invoice
-After shopping in our store, the least we can give do is provide the customer with his due invoice.
+After shopping in our store, the least we can do is provide the customer with his due invoice.
 We will go with one of the most popular document format : PDF

 There are many Python libraries to manage PDFs. _FPDF, pyPDF, Reportlab, PrinceXML, Weasyprint, pdfkit_... from small and easy to use to professional with complete features.
 The problem and use case at hand will help you filter: